 It all depends on you.

 Sorry if that wasn’t the answer you were hoping for.
 Alas, the easiest ACT test date is different for everyone.
-Let me walk you through it.
+But that doesn’t mean that you don’t have one!

-The first thing to know is that no matter which test date you choose, it’s all the same ACT.
+The first thing to know is that no matter which test date you choose, it’s all the same test.
 Yes, different versions of the ACT will appear on different dates, yet these differences have no impact on students’ final scores.
-ACT spends a lot of money vetting its questions, so it really doesn’t matter which Humanities passage you read on the Reading Test, or which equations you tackle on the Math Test.
+ACT spends a lot of money vetting its questions so that the standardized tests it offers are, you know, standardized.
+So it really doesn’t matter which Humanities passage you read on the Reading Test, or which equations you tackle on the Math Test; you should get around the same score on any test date.

-Though the previous paragraph might have deflated your hopes, don’t worry!
+Though the previous section might have deflated your hopes, don’t worry!
 It’s actually GREAT that the easiest ACT test date is all up to you.
-Here’s an apt comparison.
-Look at those dates again and think about when would be the best date to leave on an awesome vacation.
+Think about it like this: look at those dates again and think about when would be the best date to leave on an awesome vacation.
 First of all, most of those dates occur during the school year, so they’re out.
-The June dates are better because they take place during summer break.
+The June dates are better for a vacation because they take place during summer break.

 If you think about ACT dates the same way, you can choose the easiest one for you.
-Here’s some questions to ask yourself before you choose your date:
+Here are some questions to ask yourself before you choose your date:

 - Do I have any plans during or close to the summer ACT dates?